tcjennings/apple2/SCREEN.ADDRESS/README.md

 An Applesoft BASIC program which demonstrates the SCREEN.ADDRESS.ML routine.
 Asks for a Y,X coordinate and uses the resulting memory address to draw a character at that screen memory location.

+The program always starts off on text page 1.
+After drawing the first specified coordinate, the program switches to a kind of command mode:

+- Press E to enter a new coordinate for the current display page.
+- Press P to switch display pages.
+- Press X to exit the program.

+To enter a coordinate for display page 2, first press P to switch, then E to enter a coordinate.
+Display page 2 will be drawn the inverse of page 1.

 # Operation

 ## Text Mode and Lo-Res Addressing